 With 650 employees, the mine is the largest local employer in the region and is fully committed to its social and environmental responsibilities.

-Our operations in Macedonia have been granted complex, integrated environmental permits, as well as international certificates of environmental management systems (ISO 14001) and production system management (ISO 9001).
+Our operations in Macedonia have been granted complex, integrated environmental permits, as well as international certificates of quality management (ISO 9001), environmental management (ISO 14001) and occupational health and safety management system (ISO 45001).
 Within the Buchim project, Solway is developing the Borov Dol mine which will extend the life of the Buchim operation to at least 2028.
 The proposed mining area contains proven and prospective reserves of 42.5 million tons of ore containing 0.235% copper and 0.2 g/t of gold.
 The life of the mine may be substantially extended further when new reserves to the north of the ore body are delineated.

 In 2018, US $21 million will be invested into roads, transportation, the mine’s infrastructure and stripping operations.
 An estimated US $56 million of total capital expenditures will be dedicated to the Borov Dol project.
 By the end of 2019, the Borov Dol project should be fully operational.
 The first ore is expected to be extracted by September 2019.

 The Group’s management is beginning to develop the Borov Dol project which will extend the Buchim mine’s industrial operations for up to 10 years, and will be beneficial for the local communities in three municipalities – Konche, Shtip and Radovish.
 Funds were raised for this purpose in early 2019, including a EUR 25 million, 7-year loan from a local commercial bank (Komercijalna Banka AD Skopje).